Children's Reading Age Guide

 University of Plymouth - Reading Age Formulae

-TimeTabler - The reading age of reading material:
+TimeTabler - Reading age of material

-BBC Report - How Television is Damaging Our Children's Lives
+BBC How Television is Damaging Children

-Visit Dr Aric Sigman's website:
+Visit Dr Aric Sigman's website

-No to Age Banding campaign:
+No to Age Banding campaign